Grokery/grokerylab/README.md

 You can find instructions for running the app and the api in the README files in their respective folders.

-Once you've got the api and app running, you can initialize the required superadmin user with the initSuperuser.sh script found in the /scripts folder.
+Once you've got the api and app running, you can initialize a user with `createInitialAdminUser.sh` in the /scripts folder.
+You should then be able to login using the newly created admin user.

-Finaly, use the superadmin account credentials you created in the last step and the createAdminUser.sh script to create a normal admin user that you can use to login via the app ui.

 ## Contributing